 - Running a low fever

 Teething is an unavoidable rite of passage for puppies, but you can make things a little easier for your little friend.

 Puppies love to chew!
-Your best bet is to help them do it safely.
-Just be sure you’re in the room when it happens: These toys for a teething puppy should only be used under your supervision, as sharp puppy teeth can rip off small chunks that your pup may then swallow.
+Your best bet is to help them do it safely with a teething toy Just be sure you’re in the room when it happens: Toys for a teething puppy should only be used under your supervision, as sharp puppy teeth can rip off small chunks that your pup may then swallow.

 Try these puppy teething toys:

 Victoria Schade, CPDT-KA, author, dog trainer and owner of Frolic Pup in Doylestown, Pennsylvania, recommends the KONG Puppy toy—the rubber is designed specifically for a growing puppy’s baby teeth.
 “KONG rubber toys are usually my go-to suggestion for dogs of all ages, but particularly puppies because it’s a safe and fun busy toy,” she says.

 She also recommends KONG’s Puppy Teething Stick: “The grooves on the teething stick make it easy for them to get a quick payoff.”